UBC-DSCI/introduction-to-datascience-python/source/clustering.md

 [number ** 2 for number in range(5)]
 ```

-Next, we will use this approach to compute the WSSD for the K-values 1 through 9,
+Next, we will use this approach to compute the WSSD for the K-values 1 through 9.
+For each value of K,
+we create a new KMeans model
+and wrap it in a scikit-learn pipeline
+with the preprocessor we created earlier.
-and store these values in a list that we will use to create a dataframe
+We store the WSSD values in a list that we will use to create a dataframe
 of both the K-values and their corresponding WSSDs.

 ```{note}